iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 When there are updates (new commits, branches, etc.) in your Git repository, your project in Iterative Studio gets reflected to include those updates.
-If the project has stopped receiving updates from the Git repository and you have to `force import` the project each time to get any new commit, then it is possible that the Iterative Studio webhook in your repository got deleted or messed up.
+If the project has stopped receiving updates from the Git repository and you have to `re-import` the project each time to get any new commit, then it is possible that the Iterative Studio webhook in your repository got deleted or messed up.

 Iterative Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
 Currently, this happens every 2 hours.
-The webhook also gets re-created every time you create a new project or force import a repository.
+The webhook also gets re-created every time you create a new project or re-import a repository.

 ## I cannot find my desired Git repository in the form to add a model